SurajKande/python_packaging/README.md

     step1: create a dictionary, The name of this directory will be the name of the package, which we want to create

-    step2: This directory needs to contain a file with the name "__init__.py".
+    step2: the directory needs to contain a file with the name "__init__.py".
     	   - This file can be empty, or it can contain valid Python code.
 	   - This code will be executed when a package will be imported, so it can be used to initialize a package,